-Here we explore some of the misconceptions around the EU and wider UK employment law and whether or not our employment laws will change following Brexit.
+Here we explore some of the misconceptions around the EU and wider UK employment law and whether or not our employment laws are now going to change in the wake of Brexit.

 The UK had anti-discrimination laws in place long before its membership of the EU required it to.
 While it is true to say that the Equality Act 2010 implements EU law, we had race and disability discrimination laws in place in the UK before EU anti-discrimination legislation.
 This was also the case for the UK law in relation to equal pay and the right to maternity leave and pay.
 And many UK laws are more generous than the EU requires – our maternity leave and pay are great examples.

-That all said, the UK’s membership of the European Union has clearly had a major influence on UK employment law, and it continues to do so.
+That all said, the UK’s membership of the European Union has clearly had a major influence on UK employment law.
 For example, prior to the UK joining the EU, we did not have in place any specific protections for agency workers.
-In addition, judgments of the European Court of Justice (ECJ) on how a particular European Directive should be interpreted are binding upon UK Tribunals.
-This has extended employee rights beyond what the UK courts would have done.
+In addition, the binding effect of judgments of the European Court of Justice (ECJ) on UK Tribunals as to how a particular European Directive should be interpreted extended employee rights beyond what the UK courts would have done.
 A good example of this is in the calculation of holiday pay.

 We have considered some of the more common areas of UK employment law in which the European Union has had a material influence: